APOSTROPHE ('): COLLABORATIONS

 The "Crux of the biscuit" release by the ZFT has this lick first being played by brass instruments.
 It lasts six seconds and got edited

 out for the album.
-In this version the chords aren't only implied as with the guitar intro from above (C7#9 and Bb, with the asterisk saying
+In this version the chords aren't only implied as with the guitar intro from "Apostrophe (')" (C7#9 and Bb, with the asterisk saying

 that these chords are implied).
-The bass keep giving an C as
+While the bass keeps giving a C as pedal note, the harmonies over this go somewhat like:

 - bar 1, beat 1: C7.